The default Configurator setup is a great starting point for quickly providing configuration hooks for

 generated by many other configuration libraries.

-ModuleManager is a separately installed library
+dependency injection, and lifecycle management.
+It is a separately installed library

-@versionzero/module-manager, with its own
+@versionzero/module-manager, with its own section in the documentation.

-It still provides all the Configurator capabilities described in this documentation, but
+ModuleManager enables all the Configurator capabilities described in this documentation, but

 with a bias towards serving applications structured as a dependency graph of modular subsystems.
-As a quick pitch,
+It enables you to keep your

-modules that consume them, and provides a structured approach to wiring everything together.
-While the Configurator
+configurable property definitions fully colocated with the modules that use them, and provides a structured approach to